Deleting compliance rules

 Existing rule violations are removed by the DBQueue Processor.

 The rule, the associated rule violation object and the working copy are all deleted.

 To test a rule, processing tasks are created for the DBQueue Processor.
-For each rule, the DBQueue Processor determines which employees have violated that rule.
-Follow-up tasks assign the associated rule violation object to employees that have violated a rule.
+For each rule, the DBQueue Processor determines which identities have violated that rule.
+Follow-up tasks assign the associated rule violation object to identities that have violated a rule.
 The specified rule approvers can test rule violations and if necessary grant exception approval.

-By default, permissions that an employee receives because they can use an administrative user account with shared identity are included in the rule check.
+By default, permissions that an identity receives because they can use an administrative user account with shared identity are included in the rule check.

 To exclude administrative user accounts with shared identity from rule checking

 In the Designer, disable the QER | ComplianceCheck | IncludeTSBPersonUsesAccount configuration parameter.